Antisemitism in contemporary Belgium: Legal prosecutions and convictions, notable controversies

-1980s through early 2000s
+Incidents: 1980s through early 2000s

-The 1980s were marked by a number of anti-Jewish attacks, the most notorious being the deadly 1980 Antwerp summer camp attack on families waiting with their children for a bus that would carry them to a Jewish summer camp.
-This attack was part of a wave of attacks on Jewish targets worldwide that included the synagogue in Copenhagen, the bombing of a synagogue in Paris, the 1981 Vienna synagogue attack, attacks on a synagogue in Johannesburg, South Africa in 1983, attacks on synagogues in Buenos Aires and Rosario Argentina in 1984, an attack on a Jewish film festival in Paris in 1985, the 1982 Great Synagogue of Rome attack, and the 1981 Antwerp bombing in which three people were killed and over 100 wounded.
+The 1980s were witnessed a number of anti-Jewish attacks.
+The most notorious werethe 1980 Antwerp summer camp attack on families waiting with their children for a bus that would carry them to a Jewish summer camp, and the 1981 Antwerp bombing in which three people were killed and over 100 wounded.
+However, none of the perpetrators of these attacks were Belgian.

 In April 2002, the facade of the Charleroi synagogue was sprayed with bullets.
 In 2003 a 33-year-old man of Moroccan descent parked a car alongside the synagogue of Charleroi, poured gasoline over the car, and set it alight in an attempt to destroy the synagogue.
 Authorities investigated it as possible terrorism.
 Prime Minister Guy Verhofstadt condemned the attack but stated that he saw no need to raise security around Jewish institutions in Belgium.
 Firefighters were able to douse the fire before it destroyed the building.